HarmonizedMRI/B0shimming/reconstruction/julia/README.md

 The first run will automatically install the packages listed in `Project.toml`.

 ## Output

 `fieldmap.mat` contains:

-- `fieldmap_hz`: regularized field map from `MRIFieldmaps.jl`
+* `fieldmap_hz`: regularized field map from `MRIFieldmaps.jl`
-- `unwrapped_fieldmap_hz`: ROMEO-unwrapped initialization
+* `unwrapped_fieldmap_hz`: ROMEO-unwrapped initialization
-- `initial_fieldmap_hz`: wrapped initialization from `b0init`
+* `initial_fieldmap_hz`: wrapped initialization from `b0init`
-- `magnitude`: root-sum-of-squares magnitude of the first echo
+* `magnitude_echo1`: first-echo magnitude image
-- `mask`: processing mask
+* `mask`: processing mask
-- `echo_times`: echo times in seconds
+* `echo_times`: echo times in seconds

+If the optional `fieldmap_nifti` and/or `magnitude_nifti` arguments are specified, the corresponding images are also written as NIfTI files (`.nii` or `.nii.gz`) using the acquisition geometry provided by the reconstruction.

 ## Notes

 The current implementation:

-- requires exactly two echoes;
+* requires exactly two echoes;
-- reconstructs each coil independently using a centered 3D inverse FFT;
+* reconstructs each coil independently using a centered 3D inverse FFT;
-- preserves the existing `shimtool.jl` complex-sum coil combination for field map estimation;
+* preserves the existing `shimtool.jl` complex-sum coil combination for field map estimation;
-- uses a deliberately simple default mask that can later be replaced by the repository's application-specific masking workflow.
+* uses a deliberately simple default mask that can later be replaced by the repository's application-specific masking workflow.